Calgary Landscaping Rules You Might Not Know (But Should)

 You may plant drought-tolerant plants or add mulch, but permanent fixtures, tall fencing, or trees may not be allowed.
 Calgary landscaping within boulevards should avoid materials that spill over curbs or interfere with snow clearing and visibility.

 Landscape lighting, sound systems, and decorative features are common in modern residential landscaping.
 However, they must comply with Calgary’s nuisance bylaws.
-Overly bright lighting that spills into neighbors’ properties or excessive noise from water features or speakers can be reported as disturbances.
+Overly bright lighting that spills into neighbours’ properties or excessive noise from water features or speakers can be reported as disturbances.

 Timers, dimmers, and strategic placement can keep your Calgary landscaping enjoyable without becoming a source of complaints.
 It is also wise to avoid wind chimes, fountains, or speakers near property edges.